Soulmatters/soulmatters-Design/content/pages/_confidentiality-agreement.md

 **SOULMATTERS DESIGN SRL-D is a company which creates online stores and presentation sites and we preserve the right to choose our customers and refuse some.**

-**Cases: if the Client will not communicate properly with us(bad words an attitude or providing incorrect informations in order to complete our task etc)**
+**Cases: if the Client will not communicate properly with us(bad words and attitude or providing incorrect informations in order to complete our task etc)**